Cloud Computing Software We Track

 - Elastic Load Balancing Customers List

-Market Share of Companies Supplying Cloud Computing Software
+Companies Currently Using Cloud Computing Software (Sample Data)

 Cloud computing is an information technology (IT) that supplies on-demand delivery of computing power, applications, database storage, and other IT resources through a cloud service platform via the internet.
 In simple terms, it stores and processes things over the internet on “pay as you go” basis.
 It enables companies to consume a computing resource such as Virtual Machine, storage or an application as a utility.